DUI Laws in Florida

 Obtaining a Hardship License

 Your DUI might result in a license suspension, preventing you from driving to work, the grocery store, and other places you frequent.
-Your DUI lawyer could help you apply for a hardship license, which is a restricted license that allows you to drive to specific places, like work, during certain hours.
+Your first offense DUI lawyer could help you apply for a hardship license, which is a restricted license that allows you to drive to specific places, like work, during certain hours.
 To be eligible for a hardship license, you must attend DUI school first.
 Your attorney will walk you through this process to ensure you get on the road again.

 Your Charges Don’t Define You – Call Today